 "You will look at the body," Sherlock says.

 "LOOK AGAIN!
 I will not move unless you examine the body, realise it's a fake and then look for John.
 I suggest he's at the hospital under a false guise, seeking treatment.
-Oh, and I will cause all your paramedics to quit if you send them."
+Oh, and I will make all your paramedics to quit if you send them."

 They lay him down on the bed, though Sherlock refuses to change into pyjamas, and continuously mutters about thumbs.
 Mycroft had requested the doctor to re-do Sherlock's stitches, which had come even more undone as Sherlock 'walked' up the stairs.
 To force Sherlock to be dragged or carried would only make Sherlock more defiant, cause more injury and make future cooperation less likely.
 Before Sherlock sleeps, he grabs Mycroft's wrist - just as Mycroft had done to him before.